Rakesh-Mourya-G/xen-orchestra/docs/advanced.md

 The plugin "web-hooks" needs to be installed and loaded for this feature to work.

-You can trigger an HTTP POST request to a URL when a Xen Orchestra API method is called or when a backup job runs.
+You can trigger an HTTP POST request to a URL when a CloudVisor API method is called or when a backup job runs.

 - Go to Settings > Plugins > Web hooks
 - Add new hooks